A Call For Change

 But I think she's feeling the bigger importance.

+And now that it's middle school, it's different than elementary school.
 Well, because in elementary school, it was like A or like, no, they have like T's or M's, like meets and exceeds, tries.
-Like, it was never A, B, C, D, E, F.

-Now it's like A, B, C's.
+Like, it was never A, B, C, D, E, F. Now it's like A, B, C's.

-And so now I think she's just like, oh,
+And so now I think she's just like, oh, yeah.

-I'm like, it's
+I'm like, it's good.
+But it's normal.

+But I also feel like, you know, Nova's a little different.
 I think, I wish I was more conscious when I was a kid.
-I wish I cared more.

-I wish I was like one of those kids who was like, I got to get A's and B's.
+I wish I was like one of those kids who was like, got to get A's and B's.
 You know what I'm saying?
 But I just didn't give a shit.

 She would say, Do you have homework?
 I mean, yeah, I mean, no, I don't get no homework.
 But it's crazy because this day and age, like, the kids can't lie and say they don't have homework.

-I know, because I have an app, everything.
+I have an app, everything.

 It dings me when it's like, she has a grade loaded.
-Like, when she gets graded, like, when her assignments get graded, I get a notification.
+Like when she gets graded, like when her assignments get graded, I get a notification.

 I love it.
 It's crazy.

-Oh, Bankster.
+Oh, Baxter.
 Hey, man, chill out.

 Come here.